 This course is going to introduce to the concepts, theories, data and models of anthropological archaeology that contribute to our knowledge of humans' past, especially when there is no writing history.
 We will explore what archaeology is and is not.
 We will explore how archaeology has developed and how it has changed.
 We will explore the involvement of many new communities and discuss some of the professional and ethical problems between the practice of archaeology today and the conservation, protection, and control of cultural resources.
 We will explore the interpretation of the material culture using theoretical frameworks that help archaeologists in their research design.
-We will learn what makes up the archaeological record, what it takes to do fieldwork, and how to collect your data, exploring the tool kit that archaeologists use in the field.
+We will learn what makes up the archaeologist use in the field.
 Other topics we will discuss include Indigenous archaeology, archaeozoology, bioarchaeology, and ceramic analysis.